 In the year 1611, Abbas the Great, ruler of Iran, set out to turn his city of Esfahan into the finest city in the world.
 He began by laying out a great rectangular square three times the size of St Mark’s Square in Venice and today only exceeded in size by the architecturally inferior Tiananmen Square in Beijing.
-Originally it was a polo ground – note the two goalposts in the foreground like giant penises.
+Originally it was a polo ground – note the two goalposts in the foreground.
 To the left is the Royal Palace from which the Emperor could watch the game in progress.
 To the right is the great Mosque of Sheikh Lotfollah designed as a private mosque for the Royal family; and behind the camera is the Royal Mosque, one of the world’s great architectural masterpieces.

 And here is a detail of the great Portal.
 The decoration is entirely executed in tile mosaic in a full palette of colours.
 The white on blue band that frames the whole arch is in fact a text written in the tuluth script that was the majuscule of Arabic scripts, famed for its flowing expressiveness.
 The inner part of the vault is filled with honeycomb decoration known as muquarnas